HW#2: Visualizing Historical Temperature Changes in Singapore#

 # Use the + icon in the toolbar to add a cell.

-Task 2: Visualize the trend of temperature anomaly ( 70 marks )#
+Task 2: Visualize the trend of temperature anomaly (70 marks)#

 Q1: Visualize the time series and trend of historical temperature anomalies of Singapore (35 marks)#

 • Calculate the annual mean temperature from the daily data.
-This will result in a data set of 39 values — one per year.
+This will result in a dataset of 39 values — one per year.
 (5 marks)

 # Your solutions go here.